johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2021-08-01-typescript-abstract-classes-and-constructors.md

 ---
-title: "TypeScript, abstract classes, and constructors"
+title: 'TypeScript, abstract classes, and constructors'
 authors: johnnyreilly
 tags: [TypeScript, abstract, constructors, classes]
 image: blog/2021-08-01-typescript-abstract-classes-and-constructors/vs-code-abstract-screenshot.png
 hide_table_of_contents: false
 ---

 TypeScript has the ability to define classes as abstract.
 This means they cannot be instantiated directly, only non-abstract subclasses can be.
 Let's take a look at what this means when it comes to constructor usage.

 ## Making a scratchpad